Socks or no socks? That’s the most debatable question when it comes to roller skating.

 By saving one from unwanted wear and tear, socks improve foot hygiene.
 They reduce irritation on the skin surfaces, often caused by exposure to a mixture of sweat and gross odors.
 With the skates rubbing over your foot skin directly, there is a greater risk of you developing fungal infections.
 Bacteria and other microbes also flourish in moist and sweaty areas.
 Hence, socks are a surefire way to keep your feet in good condition.

-Being a dynamic sport, skating for long hours reportedly results in sweaty feet.
-The laborious foot exercises, twists, and turns in skating invite a whole deal of sweat and moisture.
+Being a dynamic sport, skating for long hours reportedly makes your feet sweat.
+The laborious foot exercises, twists, and turns in skating invite a whole deal of sweat and moisture causing a damp boot.
 In this situation, sweat-absorbent socks can save the day.
 They not only wick off sweat but keep your feet dry with a solid grip.
 By eliminating sweat buildup, socks play a major role in maintaining the temperature balance of the feet.

 Avoiding Bad Smells in the Skates